Develop-X/AWS/glossary.md

 * **SWF(Simple Work Flow Service)**: Helps developers to build, run, and scale background jobs that have parallel or sequential steps.

 * **Service Catalog**: Allows you as an enterprise to build out what it is that you authorize within your organization.
+* **SNS(Simple Notification Service)**:
+  * A fast, flexible, fully-managed push messaging service, makes it simple and cost-effective to push notifications to all mobile devices including Apple, Google, FireOS, and Windows devices, and Android devices as well
+* **SQS(Simple Queue Service)**:
+  * A fast reliable, scalable and fully-managed messaging queueing service.
+  * SQS makes it simple and cost-effective to decouple the components of a cloud application.
+  * We can use SQS to transmit any volume of data at any level of throughput, without losing messages or other services to be available.
+* **SES(Simple Email Service)**:
+  * A cost-effective outbound only email sending service.
+  * We can send transactional emails,marketing messages etc, and get to pay for what we use.
+  * Along with high-deliverability SES provides, easy, real-time access to your sending statistics, and built-in notifications for bounces, complaints, and deliveries to help you find tune your cloud-based email sending strategy
 #### T names

 * **Trusted Advisor**: tips on cost optimization, performance optimization, security fixes etc.